Elephant418/Ubiq/README.md

-Install
+How to Install
 --------

 If you don't have composer, you have to [install it](http://getcomposer.org/doc/01-basic-usage.md#installation).

-Add or complete your composer.json file like this :
+Add or complete the composer.json file at the root of your repository, like this :

 ```json
 {